Protected species in your garden? Here's what to do...

 In the UK, wild deer are protected by the Deer Act 1991, which means that landowners can only act during deer close season, which differs between species.
 Those wanting to cull deer on their land will need a licence.

 These rules differ across Europe depending on the species.
-For example, water deer are protected in France and hunting can result in prosecution, while European fallow deer are considered to be endangered across the continent.
+For example, water deer are protected in France and hunting them can result in prosecution, while European fallow deer are considered to be endangered across the continent.

 Protected species: European pine martens